theupdateframework/pep-maximum-security-model/README.rst

 repository compromise and allow developers to sign their distributions, they have been postponed for review as a potential future extension to PEP 458.
-This PEP is available for review to those developers interested in the End-to-End signing option.
-The maximum security model and End-to-End signing are covered in the subsections that follow.
+This PEP is available for review to those developers interested in the end-to-end signing option.
+The maximum security model and end-to-end signing are covered in the subsections that follow.

 [VD: Discuss roles in both models and explain disadvanges/advantages?]